Snedashkovsky/cybergift/README.md

 Data source is [BigQuery crypto-ethereum dataset](https://console.cloud.google.com/bigquery?d=crypto_ethereum&p=bigquery-public-data&page=dataset&project=cosmic-keep-223223) by [Blockchain ETL](https://github.com/blockchain-etl).

-Research is done on the [proposal](https://cyber.page/governance/20) basis.
+Research is done on a [proposal](https://cyber.page/governance/20) basis.
 We hope this research can help pioneer a new wave of thinking in decentralized marketing.

 ## Connecting the Dots